Today's Articles

 Abiel Smith School

-*The opening of Abiel Smith School is celebrated on this date in 1835.
-It was a school for Black children located in Boston, Massachusetts.
+*This date in 1835 celebrates the opening of Abiel Smith School, a school for Black children in Boston, Massachusetts.

 Black parents in early America organized a school for their children in 1798; the school's forerunner was first held in the home of Primus Hall.
 The school moved to the African Meeting House was built, and support from the city to make it a public school began in 1812.
-Abiel Smith, a white philanthropist, left money in his will in the town of Boston to educate black children.
+Abiel Smith, a white philanthropist, left money in his will to educate Black children in Boston.
 It was named for Abiel Smith.

 The city used part of its legacy to construct the school building next to the African Meeting House.
-Thomas Dalton was elected president in 1834 of the Infant School Association created to support the new Abiel Smith School for colored children built on Belknap Street (now Joy Street).
+In 1834, Thomas Dalton was elected president of the Infant School Association, which was created to support the new Abiel Smith School for colored children built on Belknap Street (now Joy Street).
 When the school was completed in 1835, all black children in Boston were assigned to it.

 New Poem Each Day